BrownEggsAndSam/BankApplication/readme.txt

     """
     Saves an Excel report and a grouped text report.

+    The Excel report is the merged DataFrame (one record per attribute with consolidated changes).
     The text report is organized into sections:
-      - New Attributes:
-          Lists each new attribute with "Attribute Registry ID - Attribute Name".
+      - For new attributes, it lists each attribute (with ID and name).
       - For each field with differences, a section is created with header:
           "Difference IN <Field>"
-        Under each header, each line is:
+        Under each header, each line shows:
           "Attr Registry ID - Changed from 'old' to 'new'"
     """
     try:
         output_excel, output_txt = get_output_filenames()
-        # Save the Excel report (all records are saved)
+        # Save the Excel report
         merged_df.to_excel(output_excel, index=False)

-        # Prepare groups for the text report
         new_attributes = []
-        differences_by_field = {}  # key: field name, value: list of difference lines
+        differences_by_field = {}  # key: field name, value: list of lines

         for idx, row in merged_df.iterrows():
             diff = row['diff_details']